deqit/PhilipsPM2528/README.md

 The goal of this project is fixing the multimeter.
 Well... maybe not really.
 In real life, the road towards that goal is much more interesting.
 And I'm documenting everything I found along the way.

 In this repository you'll find:
-- Original Philips-documentation (at least, what I could find)
+- Original Philips-documentation (at least, what I could find, unfortunately in lo-res)
 - Schematics (KiCad)
 - PCB Layouts (KiCad)
-- Schematic/PCB of a risercard, for the expansion-cards
+- Schematic/PCB of a risercard, for testing the expansionboards
 - Disassembled firmware, including annotations (Ghidra)
 - A lot of documentation regarding relais-mapping, IO-expander-ports, etc.
-- Detailed scope- and logic analyzer screenprints and datafiles
+- Detailed scope- and logic analyzer screenprints and capture-logs
-- Explaination of how-everything-works
+- Deepdive: Explaination of how-everything-works
 - etc.

 Everything you find here is work-in-progress.
 It might be incomplete, and some parts may not be 100% accurate yet.
 If you spot something interesting or catch an error, feel free to drop me a message.